casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 }
 ```

-In this example, `updateMessage` builds a deploy and forwards it to the Casper Signer to be signed by the user.
+In this example, `updateMessage` builds a deploy and forwards it to the Casper Wallet to be signed by the user.
 Once it's been signed, `signedDeploy` is forwarded to the backend at the `/sendDeploy` endpoint using `axios.post` before being sent off to a Casper node.
 If an error occurs, or the user rejects the signature request, it will be logged to `stderr`.
 In this particular example, the result of this deployment will be presented to the user in the form of a JavaScript [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert), however you may do with the response data as you please.

 Now that this component is created, render it to the user interface in *src/App.js*, passing along the `publicKey` as a prop: